-Perhaps we don’t even have to change the question all together, we just need it to shift its focus.
+Perhaps we don’t even have to change the question altogether, we just need it to shift its focus.
 Perhaps the question really should be “why couldn’t she leave?”

 It is so important that we shift blame away from victims.
 They have been blamed by their abusers enough, believe me.
 This is the ‘big lie‘ that abusers tell their victims to keep them in place.
 Because by telling the victim they are to blame for their predicament, they feel it is up to them to ‘fix’ the situation.
 I know I keep hammering on about this, but nothing about abuse has anything to do with the target.
 It is ALL about the abuser.
 Abuse is not losing your patience, it is structurally and consistently destroying someone.
 That is something the abuser chooses to do, the target does not have a say in that.

-The question really is not “why did she not leave?” because that maker her responsible, it implies she makes herself available to abuse.
-When we ask “why couldn’t she leave?” we exam the circumstances under which the abuse was allowed and able to continue.
+The question really is not “why did she not leave?” because that makes her responsible, it implies she makes herself available to abuse.
+When we ask “why couldn’t she leave?” we examine the circumstances under which the abuse was allowed and able to continue.

 Why Are We Only Asking About Her?